SnickerdoodleLabs/Testbed-React/README.md

 ### Application-managed EIP-712 Sign Typed Data Authentication

-If you dApp is already prompting the user to perform a signature of a typed data payload that is [EIP-712](https://eips.ethereum.org/EIPS/eip-712) compatible, you can use the result of that operation to authenticate the user's wallet againt their decentralized profile.
-See the [`AskToSignTypedData()`](/src/App.tsx#L177) component.
+If you dApp is already prompting the user to perform a signature of a typed data payload that is [EIP-712](https://eips.ethereum.org/EIPS/eip-712) compatible, you can use the result of that operation to authenticate the user's wallet against their decentralized user profile.
+See the [`AskToSignTypedData()`](/src/App.tsx#L204) component.
 The relevant code block is the following:

 ```
 const webIntegration = new SnickerdoodleWebIntegration(webIntegrationConfig,);